Design Research Society: Early history

 Initially, the DRS promoted its aims through a series of one-day conferences and the publication of a quarterly newsletter to members.
 However, within a few years, unsuccessful attempts to establish a published journal and fruitless internal debate about the Society's goals led to inactivity.
 The Society was revived by its first major international conference, on design participation, held in Manchester in 1971.
 At that conference a meeting of DRS members led to a call for a special general meeting of the Society, and to changes of officers and council members.
 Subsequently, a series of conferences was held through the 1970s and 80s: in London (1973), Portsmouth (1976, 1980), Istanbul (1978), and Bath (1984).

 In the mid-1970s DRS also collaborated with the Design Methods Group, based in the USA, including publishing a joint journal, Design Research and Methods.

+The DRS has had four honorary Presidents; Bruce Archer, 1992-00; Richard Buchanan 2000-06, Nigel Cross 2006- 17; Rachel Cooper 2017 to the present.

 Publications and conferences

 By the late 1970s there was enough enthusiasm, and evidence of design research activity around the world, for the DRS to approach IPC Press (now Elsevier Science) with a successful proposal for its own journal.
 Design Studies, the international journal for design research, was launched in 1979.
 A monthly internet news bulletin DesignResearchNews was started in 1998 and has over 9000 subscribers.
 Between 2006 and 2009 the Society also published a quarterly newsletter, Design Research Quarterly.

 A new biennial series of DRS conferences began in 2002 with the 'Common Ground' conference in London.
 Subsequent ones have been held at venues around the world, with a variety of themes.
 See the Table below.
 In 2005 DRS was one of the founding members of the International Association of Societies of Design Research (IASDR), which also holds biennial, international conferences.
+In 2020, as a result of the COVID-19 pandemic, the conference that was due to be hosted by Griffith University in Brisbane was converted to a virtual event.
+In 2022, it was held as a hybrid event.